What’s Going Around: Croup, strep throat, respiratory infections

-WellSpan Pediatric Medicine physicians in Central Pa. are seeing strep throat, gastroenteritis and a lot of upper respiratory infections, including some with high fevers.
+WellSpan Pediatric Medicine physicians in Central Pennsylvania are seeing strep throat, gastroenteritis and a lot of upper respiratory infections, including some with high fevers.

 Penn Medicine Lancaster General Health Physicians Roseville Pediatrics saw a sharp increase in croup cases.
 There was an increase in pneumonia in school-aged children and teens and bronchiolitis in infants.

-There was a higher numbers of bacterial and viral pink eye infections.
+There was a higher number of bacterial and viral pink eye infections.
 They diagnosed a lot of viral upper respiratory infections, some of which cause wheezing and/or wet cough.

 They have not seen any flu cases yet, although they have seen a couple of cases with flu-like symptoms that tested negative for influenza.